thaisrocha/getting_and_cleaning_data/CodeBook.md

+#Code Book

-#The script run_analysis.R performs the 5 steps described in the course project's definition.
+The script run_analysis.R performs the 5 steps described in the course project's definition.

 Step 1 - the  sets training and test are merged using rbind() function to create one data set(X, Y and Subject).